lucavb/ai-agent-poc/README.md

 ### Example Queries

 ```
-> What's the weather in New York and calculate 15 * 3?
+> Calculate 15 * 3
-> Find all TypeScript files in the current directory
-> Get the current working directory and read package.json
-> Calculate (25 + 75) / 2
+> What is (25 + 75) / 2?
+> Perform the calculation: 100 - 42 + 8
+> Get database schema from PostgreSQL server localhost database testdb
+> Connect to postgres://localhost:5432/testdb with username testuser and password testpass to get schema
 ```

 ### Programmatic Usage